redstone-finance/redstone-near-connectors/README.md

 In technical terms, NEAR is a layer one, sharded, proof-of-stake blockchain built with usability in mind.

 In simple terms, NEAR is **blockchain for everyone**.

+To learn more about the NEAR blockchain checkout out [official NEAR documentation](https://docs.near.org/)

 ## 🚀 Getting started